 For instance, you’re looking to borrow $15,000 for a new vehicle.
 The lender you’ve chosen to go with has offered you a 60-month term with a 7.45% APR.
 By calculating your monthly payments with different down payment amounts, you can see how much money you’ll save each month and overall.

 In this example, by having $3,000 saved up, you end up spending about $600 less on your loan and reduce your monthly payments by $60.
-A sizable down payment can make the best loan even better by potentially saving you hundreds of dollars in interest over the life of your loan.
+A sizeable down payment can make the best car loans even better by potentially saving you hundreds of dollars in interest over the life of your loan.

 What you’ll need to provide depends on the lender and the type of loan you’ve chosen — here’s what you’ll need:

 Proof of your identity — either a passport or driver’s license

 Financial details including any available credit you have, your debt and your assets

 Proof of your income